People's Assembly of Syria: Ba'athist rule (1963–2024)

-Post-Assad regime
+Syrian transitional government (2024–present)

-Following the fall of the Assad regime on 8 December 2024, the assembly published a statement calling that day a "historic day in the lives of all Syrians", stating that it would work towards ensuring the upholding of the rule of law without discrimination.
+Following the fall of the Assad regime on 8 December 2024, the People's Assembly published a statement calling that day a "historic day in the lives of all Syrians", stating that it would work towards ensuring the upholding of the rule of law without discrimination.
 The statement included the new coat of arms of Syria, adorned with the flag of the Syrian opposition.

 On 11 December, the Ba'ath Party indefinitely halted all activities.
 The following day, the Syrian caretaker government suspended the assembly and constitution for a three-month transitional period.
 The People's Assembly was dissolved on 29 January 2025 when plans to establish an interim legislative council were announced by the Syrian transitional government.
-Following the adoption of the 2025 Interim Constitution of Syria, a provisional parliament called the "People's Assembly" was established to serve as the interim parliament during the five-year transition, overseeing the drafting of a new permanent constitution.
+Following the adoption of the Constitutional Declaration of the Syrian Arab Republic, a provisional parliament called the "People's Assembly" was established to serve as the interim parliament during the five-year transition, overseeing the drafting of a new permanent constitution.
 The president selects one-third of the People's Assembly members, with the remaining two-thirds being elected through commissions supervised by a committee designated by the president.

 A presidential decree issued on 2 June 2025 established the Higher Committee for People's Assembly Elections.
 The 11-member committee is responsible for overseeing the formation of electoral sub-committees, which will elect two-thirds of the members of the People's Assembly.

 On 5 October, the 2025 Syrian parliamentary election was held in the temporary electoral system as an indirect vote, where only around 6,000 selected Syrians were eligible.
 140 members were due to be elected by the electoral college, although only 119 were elected on election day due to postponement in select areas from security concerns.
-President Ahmed al-Sharaa is set to appoint the remaining 70 additional members.
+On 1 July, President Ahmed al-Sharaa appointed the remaining 70 additional members.

+The People's Assembly building underwent renovation by late 2025, the first since 2009, delaying the appointment of the 70 seats appointed by the president of Syria.

+While in at a meeting in the Royal Institute of International Affairs on 31 March 2026, al-Sharaa announced that the People's Assembly will be seated within the month.
+The first post-Assad People's Assembly was subsequently finalized in early July 2026, with its inaugural session originally scheduled for 6 July; however, a day before the scheduled date, the Higher Committee for People's Assembly Elections had announced that the inaugural session will be postponed to a later date.
+The inaugural session of the People's Assembly was held on 12 July 2026.

+At its second session, the Assembly passed a resolution setting up much of its internal procedures and structure; among the articles were provisions that the parliament cannot be dissolved by the President, must ratify international agreements and constitutional amendments, will broadcast its sessions publicly, and retains parliamentary immunity for its members only for when conducting parliamentary affairs.